XX8052/cpp-learning-log/README.md

 This folder stores some basic C++ practice code with simple syntax, which may be useful for beginners.

-## Notes
+## Debug Notes

-This section records useful notes from my C++ learning process.
+This section records sonme errors I have made and some inspiration I get from my C++ learning process.